 When did you taking piano lessons? (ans: age 7)

-How much should I practice each week? (ans: depends on age and level)
+How much should I practice each week? (ans: depends on age and level - the important thing is to be consistent and to make it part of your deily routine)

-Do you teach only classical music? (ans: I teach classical music; but if you are interested in learning other types of music I can help you reach your goals.)
+Do you teach only classical music? (ans: I can teach classical music, jazz, rock/pop/R&B; I can help you reach your specific goals.)

 What is your makeup policy? (ans: it is very flexible - I hand out a detailed cancellation sheet to parents/adult students.
-I never want to charge a student for a lesson not received.
-It has rarely happened.)
+I never want to charge a student for a lesson not received and has rarely happened.)

 If I ever stop taking lessons can I come back? (yes anytime)